Sharon Jones & the Dap-Kings: Use in advertisements

 In 2006, Sharon Jones & the Dap-Kings were featured in an I Love NY commercial directed by Kurt Lustgarten and set to their cover of Woody Guthrie's "This Land Is Your Land".
 The band's cover of Stevie Wonder's "Uptight (Everything's Alright)" appeared in a Chase Manhattan Bank commercial that same year.

 In Australia, their song "Got a Thing on my Mind" featured in a 2005 commercial for Cadbury's Boost Chocolate bar.

 In 2008 Sharon Jones & the Dap-Kings worked with Tropicana on a song promoting Tropicana orange juice, titled "Sweet & Lovely."
 Ziggy Marley and Bebel Gilberto were featured in similar projects.
 In 2015, the song "100 Days, 100 Nights" was used in a FitBit commercial.
 In 2016, Sharon Jones and the Dap-Kings appeared in a video covering the Allman Brothers song "Midnight Rider" for Lincoln Motors.

 Soundtracks

 Sharon Jones & the Dap-Kings' cover of Woody Guthrie's "This Land Is Your Land", from the album Naturally, plays over the opening credits of the 2009 film Up in the Air.
 The song is also the first track on the Up in the Air soundtrack album.

-The same cover plays over the end credits of both the 2007 film Dark Matter and the How to Make It in America episode "Paper, Denim + Dollars."

-The same cover plays over the end credits of Ken Burns' documentary film Jackie Robinson.
+The same cover plays over the end credits of both the 2007 film Dark Matter and the How to Make It in America episode "Paper, Denim + Dollars" as well as in the end credits of Ken Burns' documentary film Jackie Robinson.

 "How Long Do I Have to Wait for You?" was featured in the first season for the television series Hung and included on the soundtrack album.
 "Longer And Stronger", a previously unreleased track, also made an appearance on the For Colored Girls: Music From and Inspired by the Original Motion Picture Soundtrack in 2010.

 "Money", "The Reason", and "Keep On Looking" are used in the video game Sleeping Dogs, which was released in August 2012.
 The songs can be heard on an in-game radio station called Daptone Radio.

-The 2011 movie Henry's Crime featured the songs "Answer Me", "100 Days 100 Nights", "Got a Thing On My Mind", "Stranded in Your Love", "Be Easy", and "Let Them Knock".
+Henry's Crime, a 2011 movie, featured the songs "Answer Me", "100 Days 100 Nights", "Got a Thing On My Mind", "Stranded in Your Love", "Be Easy", and "Let Them Knock".
 The band appeared in the 2013 movie The Wolf of Wall Street.
-They also appear performing "100 Days 100 Nights" at the end of the 13th episode of Netflix's Luke Cage.
+They also appear performing "100 Days 100 Nights" at the end of "You Know My Steez", the 13th episode of Netflix's Luke Cage.